 Certification for Due Diligence

 The Certified Bank Forensic Accountant program deals with different techniques of gathering market intelligence.
-The due diligence process requires ongoing monitoring of high net worth individuals, site visits and gathering detailed information about the borrower.
-This course helps the bankers in developing the skills to perform the EDD work efficiently.
+The due diligence process requires ongoing monitoring of high-net-worth individuals, site visits, and gathering detailed information about the borrower.
+This course helps bankers in developing the skills to perform EDD work efficiently.
 This course focuses on various sessions to assess the risk.
 Detailed information on this course is available in the banking fraud section

 Enhanced Due Diligence Factors